nst/TwitHunter/README.markdown

 I have neigher time nor interest to write a "real" Cocoa Twitter client.

 Instead, I would like the scoring approach, if considered useful, to be added to full featured clients.
-Maybe someone will take it into [Canari](http://www.canaryapp.com/)?

 I would also like to try out baysian filtering when I have time.